J-Schoepplenberg/zero-packet/README.md

     // ...
 }

-// Alternatively, just parse headers directly manually.
+// Alternatively, just manually read headers directly.
-// By adjusting the index of the slice you can find different headers. if let Some(tcp) = TcpParser::new(&packet)? {
+// By adjusting the index of the slice you can find different headers. if let Some(tcp) = TcpReader::new(&packet)? {
     let src_port = tcp.src_port();
     // ...
 }